Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 Gamepad.current.SetMotorSpeeds(0.25f, 0.75f);
 ```

+> [!NOTE]
->__Note__: Only the following combinations of Devices/OSes currently support rumble:
+> Only the following combinations of Devices/OSes currently support rumble:
 >* PS4, Xbox, and Switch controllers, when connected to their respective consoles.
 Only supported if you install console-specific input packages in your Project.
 >* PS4 controllers, when connected to Mac or Windows/UWP computers.
 >* Xbox controllers on Windows.